 What is Java?

-Java is a multiplatform, object-oriented programming language that runs on billions of devices world-wide.
-It powers applications, smartphone operating systems, enterprise software, and many well-known programmes.
+Java is a multiplatform, object-oriented programming language that runs on billions of devices worldwide.
+It powers applications, smartphone operating systems, enterprise software, and many well-known programs.
 Despite having been invented over 20 years ago, Java is currently the most popular programming language for app developers.

-Here are the traits that defined Java and made it so ubiquitous.
+Here are the traits that defined Java programming language and made it so ubiquitous.
 Java is:

 Multiplatform: Java was branded with the slogan "write once, run anywhere" (or WORA), and that still holds true today.
-Java code written for one platform, like the Windows operating system, can be easily transferred to another platform, like a device OS, and vice versa without being completely rewritten.
-Java works on multiple platforms because when a Java programme gets compiled, the compiler creates a .class byte-code file that can run on any operating system that has the Java virtual machine (JVM) installed on it.
+Java programming code written for one platform, like the Windows operating system, can be easily transferred to another platform, like a mobile phone OS, and vice versa without being completely rewritten.
+Java works on multiple platforms because when a Java program gets compiled, the compiler creates a .class bytecode file that can run on any operating system that has the Java virtual machine (JVM) installed on it.
 It's typically easy to install JVM on most major operating systems, including iOS, which was not always the case.

 These traits make Java a versatile and relatively easy-to-learn programming language that's extremely popular with software and technology companies.
 If you're seeking a career in coding or computer programming, knowing how to write Java is a valuable skill.

 Java was invented by James Gosling in 1995 while he was working at Sun Microsystems.
 Though it quickly gained popularity after its release, Java didn't start out as the powerhouse programming language it is today.